 ‘Business’ deductions include those claimed by sole traders, partnerships, trusts and companies but exclude ‘management expenses’ by superannuation funds, as figures are not available.

-Revenue forgone is estimated as 36 per cent of total deductions claimed.
+Revenue forgone up to 2009 is estimated as 36 per cent of total deductions claimed.
+For 2016 it is estimated as 36 per cent of personal deductions plus 28 per cent of business deductions.

 ‘Luxury Car Tax’ (LCT) prior to introduction of the GST in 2000-01 is reckoned as the amount of sales tax collected on new vehicles, less what would have been collected by a 10 per cent GST.

-FBT collections for motor vehicles from 2000 are estimates based on total FBT collections, as the ATO ceased to provide FBT statistics by type of benefit.
-As of 2003-04 figures for motor vehicle FBT are provided by BITRE.
+FBT for motor vehicles for 2001 is estimated from total FBT collections, as the ATO ceased to provide FBT statistics by type of benefit.
+From 2004 onward figures for motor vehicle FBT are provided by BITRE.

 ‘Net Subsidy’ is revenue forgone due to deductions, less the amount collected in Luxury Car Tax and FBT.

 - Laird’s table omitted figures for expenses claimed by individuals against business income.
-Thus, the total deductions claimed are somewhat higher than the figures given by Laird.
+Thus, the total deductions claimed in 1997 are somewhat higher than the figure given by Laird.

 - We calculate the tax subsidy by deducting both FBT and Luxury Car Tax from the revenue cost of deductions.
 This recognises that the revenue lost through tax deductibility of car expenses is partially recovered through tax when the cars are purchased.
 To allow the effective subsidy to cars to be compared before and after the GST changes, we reckon the ‘Luxury Car Tax’ prior to 2000-01 as the total sales tax on new vehicles (then 22 to 45 per cent), less what would have been raised by a 10 per cent GST.